TRASE: Tracking-free 4D Segmentation and Editing: Ablation Studies

 \subsection{Smooth Gaussian Features}

-In \cref{subsec:gaussfeat} we introduced smooth Gaussian features $\boldsymbol{f}_i^s$ (\cref{eq:smooth_gaussian_feats}).
+As mentioned in Sec.
+3.2, we utilize smooth versions of Gaussian features, which can be defined as follows:

 We provide a detailed analysis of the selection of the number of nearest neighbors for the KNN algorithm in \cref{tab:ablation_smooth_k}.
 Overall, when smooth Gaussian features are enabled ($K = 16$ and $K = 32$), the performance is better than when smooth Gaussian features are disabled ($K = 0$).
 Since there is no significant improvement between $K = 16$ and $K = 32$, we eventually chose $K = 16$ for our pipeline to avoid additional overheads with the KNN sampling.